zuluoaaa/makeJs/README.md

 # makeJs
 For leaning how to do a compiler.
-So I make a sub Javascript compiler for compiling itself
+So I make a sub Javascript interpreter for interpreting itself

 # In developing